-Analysing the steps I used to achieve the results that I did on that day, I can find the following pattern:
+Analysing the steps I used that day, I found the following pattern:

 # Step 1 - Think about the goal from first principles

 At first I blindly tried throwing the boomerang as my friend had taught me.
-I unconsciously believed that "throwing the boomerang" was the goal; it wasn't.
+I was unconsciously trying to "learn to throw the boomering" and my unconscious method was "throwing the boomerang".

-The goal was to learn how the boomerang functioned.
+The goal I should have affirmed for myself was to learn how the boomerang functioned.
 What if I was trying to hit a target downwind from me, at a 70-degree offset?
 I needed to learn how the boomerang behaved at all angles, with all types of wind.

 When you are performing an activity, decide if you are wanting to learn or just have fun.
 Once you decide to learn you can operate with intention and methodology.